andrea-berardi/data-structures/SECURITY.md

 ## Supported Versions

-The one and only supported version is the last version committed on `main` branch.
+The one and only supported version is the last version committed on the `main` branch.

 ## Reporting a Vulnerability